Viewing images

 Open the Horta 2D window

 Loading the 2D images is done just like for 3D.
-Near the top of the Horta Control Center, find the checkbox labeled “Open 2D”.
+Near the top of the Horta Control Center, in the “VIEWS” section, find the checkbox labeled “Open 2D”.
 Click it so it’s checked.

 You will see a window tab titled “Horta 2D” open in the center panel.
 The first 2D images will also load.